2025 Hamas–Doghmush conflict: Background

-The Doghmush clan emigrated from Turkey and established themselves in Gaza during the 20th century, eventually gaining control over parts of Sabra and Tel al-Hawa districts.
-Jihadists within the Doghmush clan formed the Army of Islam, a militant extremist group with ideology resembling that of Al-Qaeda, and which carried out high-profile kidnappings and raids.
+The Doghmush clan emigrated from Anatolia and established themselves in Gaza during the 20th century, eventually gaining control over parts of Sabra and Tel al-Hawa districts.
+Jihadists within the Doghmush clan formed the Army of Islam, a militant extremist group with ideology resembling that of al-Qaeda, and which carried out high-profile kidnappings and raids.

+The Doghmush family has reportedly been involved in extortion, smuggling, arms dealing, and the killing of rivals.
+The clan has been dubbed "The Sopranos of Gaza City".